 Food and drink

-Although there is a cafe and a restaurant at Vršič Pass, our suggestion would be to carry a picnic lunch and find a scenic spot to enjoy it, somewhere along the way.
+Although you’ll find a cafe and a restaurant at Vršič Pass, our suggestion would be to carry a picnic lunch and find a scenic spot to enjoy it, somewhere along the way.

 Best time of year to visit Vršič Pass